thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 connect via a proxy or some other IP-hiding mechanism.
 In some circumstances, this might not be a privacy concern, since revealing that a particular client IP address is preparing to use an Oblivious HTTP service can be expected.
-However, if a client is otherwise trying to obfuscate its IP address or location (and not merely decouple its specific requests from its IP address), or revealing its IP address will increase the risk of a key targeting attack (if a gateway service is trying to differentiate traffic across client IP addresses), a proxy or similar mechanism can be used to fetch the gateway's configuration.
+However, if a client is otherwise trying to hide its IP address or location (and not merely decouple its specific requests from its IP address), or if revealing its IP address facilitates key targeting attacks (if a gateway service uses IP addresses to associate specific configurations with specific clients), a proxy or similar mechanism can be used to fetch the gateway's configuration.

 When discovering designated oblivious DoH servers using this mechanism,